-What is psychotherapy…
+What is "therapy"

 Psychotherapy is different from other medical or health procedures, in that therapy is not “done” to you.
 Instead, the outcomes depends largely on one's willingness to engage in the process and practice learned skills outside of session.
 It is also important to note that reflecting on unpleasant events and becoming aware of feelings attached to those events can bring on strong feelings of anger, depression, anxiety, grief and shame.

 Through therapy, you can:

-- Attain a better understanding of yourself, your values, your needs and your desires,
+Attain a better understanding of yourself, your values, your needs and your desires,

-- Manage and tolerate feelings of anxiety, grief, and depression,
+Manage and tolerate feelings of anxiety, grief, and depression,

-- Learn to establish and maintain functional boundaries,
+Learn to establish and maintain functional boundaries,

-- Adopt healthy ways of communicating needs and wants,
+Adopt healthy ways of communicating needs and wants,

-- Recognize relationship patterns and learn interpersonal effectiveness skills,
+Recognize relationship patterns and learn interpersonal effectiveness skills,

 Enhance decision-making and problem-solving abilities for implementation in daily life,

 Improve your self compassion and boost self confidence

 My counseling style is active and collaborative, meaning that our time together will include dialogue and interactive exchange.
 I also believe in the use of metaphors, as life's lessons are all around us.
 Humor is another component of my personality that I bring into the clinical relationship, because in the midst of struggle and pain, a slight chuckle can remind us that all is not lost.